Taxation strategy: Contents

 The Board is ultimately responsible for the Tax Governance policy.
 The Board has delegated this responsibility to the Chief Financial Officer who will report up to the Board as required.
 The Board is responsible for ensuring there is an appropriate framework for the implementation of the policy and oversight of the identification and management of tax risk.
 The Board maintains responsibility for implementing new controls where material tax risks are identified.

-The Chief Financial Officer has ownership of the Group’s tax operations and oversight of tax risk, with the detailed analysis and preparation of the tax records covered by the Financial Controller.
+The Chief Financial Officer has ownership of the Group’s tax operations and oversight of tax risk, with the detailed analysis and preparation of the tax records covered by the Director of Operational Finance.

 A number of tax sensitive processes are performed within the finance and human resources departments of the business and each relevant stakeholder is responsible and accountable for meeting its tax obligations, controls and policies as issued by the Board.

-Performance of the Group Finance team, the Financial Controller and these other stakeholders is reportable to the Chief Financial Officer who in turn reports up to the Board.
+Performance of the Group Finance team, the Director of Operational Finance and these other stakeholders is reportable to the Chief Financial Officer who in turn reports up to the Board.

 The Chief Financial Officer’s responsibilities also include: